kiralybence/sergey/README.md

 Sergey is a Discord bot I've created for experimenting.
 The bot itself is private, there is no invite link.

-## Main features
+## Main feature

-- Study users' messages and generate a fake message to imitate a person's writing style
+Fetch all messages of a user, study their way of writing, and then generate a fake text that imitates that person's writing style.
+Check out [`/commands/fake.js`](https://github.com/kiralybence/sergey/blob/master/commands/fake.js) to see how it works.

-    - **TODO:** Ability to learn through voice chat (by converting speech to text)
+## Other features

 - Try to interpret the meaning of a question and then answer it (heavily experimental)
 - Automatically react to a message with a specific emote if a specific keyword was detected
 - Grab a random image from DuckDuckGo